iamtimsmith/iamtimsmith-com/content/posts/using-wordpress-with-react.md

 ---
 title: Using Wordpress with React js
-date: '2019-02-17T05:00:00.000Z'
+date: "2019-02-17T05:00:00.000Z"
-seoDescription: In this article, we will cover how to use WordPress as a headless CMS by leveraging the WordPress API and React js when building a project.
+excerpt: In this article, we will cover how to use WordPress as a headless CMS by leveraging the WordPress API and React js when building a project.
 published: true
 ---